-The Middle East and Islamic Studies (MEIS) program at Gettysburg College gives students a wide breadth of opportunities to pursue his or her interests on this increasingly important region of the world.
+The Middle East and Islamic Studies (MEIS) program at Gettysburg College gives students a wide breadth of opportunities to pursue his or her interests on a most critical part of the world: home to our oldest civilizations, cradle to three great monotheistic religions, and a most vital and dynamic focus of current events.
+The minor reflects the need to understand more about this region, the peoples who live there, and the ways that Islam has shaped societies around the world.
 Students who choose to pursue a minor in MEIS will have many study abroad, internship, and career opportunities with the knowledge they learn here.
 Additionally, the small class sizes give students many opportunities to build relationships with their professors and others, allowing them to pursue their own MEIS interests on the side.
-Students take at least up to two semesters of Arabic but are definitely encouraged to continue up to the intermediate level if not the advanced level.

 Student research is a focal point of the MEIS program.
 Past students have conducted research on Middle Eastern regime changes, Near Eastern archaeology, and Muslim youth in America.